 Sheppard, a 2011 second-round pick from LSU, has been inconsistent in two seasons in Buffalo.
 He had 138 tackles and two sacks in 31 games, including 24 starts.

-“(Hughes) is a talented guy that did everything we asked of him,” Colts general manager Ryan Grigson said in a statement.
-“At the same time, we are very pleased to be getting a young linebacker who has been a productive starter in this league.”
+"He's a talented guy that did everything we asked of him," Colts general manager Ryan Grigson said in a statement.
+"At the same time, we are very pleased to be getting a young linebacker who has been a productive starter in this league."

 At 6-foot-2 and 254 pounds, Hughes' versatility could be a better fit on a Buffalo defense that's in transition under new coach Doug Marrone and new coordinator Mike Pettine.

 The move is the latest change to Buffalo's linebackers this offseason.
 Buffalo released starter Nick Barnett in February, and signed Manny Lawson in free agency last month.

 The Bills also added a linebacker in the draft, selecting Oregon's Kiko Alonso with the 46th pick.
 Alonso is a hard-hitting player who spent most of his three-year college career playing in the middle.